A couple years ago, we did Star Wars family costumes. They turned out great, and we all had a great time in them!

 The ewok was an old monkey costume covered with a felt hood.
-It’s two pieces of felt sewn together, with a hole cut for the face, and little holes for the ears.
-I did an uneven cut along the bottom, and thick, decorative stiches on the front like Wicket’s.
+It’s two pieces of felt sewn together front to back, with a hole cut for the face, and little holes for the ears.
+I did an uneven cut along the bottom, and thick, decorative stitches on the front like Wicket’s.
 A recently cut limb from a tree worked well as a walking stick.

 Han Solo was fun to make.
 He just wore a shirt and jeans he had, and I made a vest from felt, with all the pockets Solo has.
 The belt was cool, with all its straps.
 It even had a holster for his blaster.
 This was made from felt with a Velcro closure.
 I also made boots from felt by measuring around his shoe, like I did for Luke.